XingxinHE/Hex/pages/Glossary.md

 - *post-condition*: a condition that must hold upon exit from a piece of code, such as a function or a loop.

 - *pre-condition*: a condition that must hold upon entry into a piece of code, such as a function or a loop.

-- *programming language*: a language for expressing programs.

 - *pseudo code*: a description of a computation written in an informal notation rather than a programming language.